Cerumo

 Cerumo Co., Ltd. (stylized as CERUMO) is a Japanese racing team headquartered in Oyama, Shizuoka Prefecture.
-The competed in Super Formula together with INGING Motorsport, and participated in Super GT GT500 Class.
+The team competed in Super Formula together with INGING Motorsport, and participated in Super GT GT500 Class.
 In January 2016, former Bridgestone Scuderia Ferrari engineer Hirohide Hamashima joined the team and became general manager in both the Super GT and Super Formula categories.
 At the shareholders' meeting in February 2019, founder Masayuki Sato resigned as president, and Hamashima also resigned as general manager.
 In his place, Haruhisa Urabe will become president and chairman, and Hiroaki Ishiura will become a director.
 After that Yuji Tachikawa picked as the director.

 History

 The founder, Masayuki Sato, is a famous engineer known as "Bate-san" in the domestic racing world.
 As Tadashi Sakai's chief mechanic, he was in charge of machines such as the Fuji GC, and in 1981 he took over Sakai Engineering and established Cerumo.
 The company name is derived from the Italian word for steady.
 While operating as a maintenance garage, then formed the team in 1991.
 Since then, he has competed in SUPER GT (formerly All Japan GT Championship JGTC) and Formula Nippon then the current Super Formula.